Gold, gold, gold! Your cheat sheet to Victoria’s Goldfields region

 Ballarat: A cool-climate region with a great reputation.
 Signature grapes include pinot noir and sparkling.
 Winery recommendation: Mount Buninyong Winery is quirky to say the least but delivers a winery experience to remember.

 Indulge in quality ‘pub grub’ at the stylish, red-bricked Avoca Hotel in Avoca.
 It has a mouthwatering menu with a strong local flavour, and its wine and craft beer list has a similarly communal emphasis.

 Warm and inviting, The Mallow in Ballarat is a top-notch gastropub with plenty of rewards for the palate and an ever-changing tap selection.

 The American Creswick in Creswick is another historical, cosy offering that provides an authentic Goldfields experience.
 Or stop by the Railway Hotel in Castlemaine or Maurocco Bar for cocktails.

 In addition, several craft breweries are nestled within the Goldfields region.
-Top picks are The Athletic Club Brewery in Ballarat and Castlemaine Brewing Company: special mention goes to its Celtic Red Ale.
+Top picks are Cubby Haus Brewing in Ballarat and Shedshaker Brewing in Castlemaine.

 Contact the BIG4 National Support Office via our contact us page.